PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is the adjacent `_optimize_transpose_logistic_sub_mul_postadd_nhwc_chains` family: audit its call positions and existing coverage, then characterize generic success and unsafe fan-out/public boundaries before extraction.
+  The immediate next unit is the already extracted `_optimize_transpose_logistic_sub_mul_postadd_nhwc_chains` family: migrate it to shared graph/layout state and integrate it into the complementary-gate ordered runner at all five production positions.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo